arielangeles/SocketBash/README.md

 # SocketBash
-Simple socket TCP socket connection on a bash/shell terminal that reads a webpage.
+## Simple socket TCP socket connection on a bash/shell terminal that reads a webpage.

 To execute on a linux terminal you need to do the following steps

-Open your terminal write:
+1. Open your terminal write:
 `$ chmod u+x socket.sh`

-And whenever you want to run it
+2. And whenever you want to run it:
 `$ ./socket.sh`

-TCP socket connection that acts as an echo server
+## TCP socket connection that acts as an echo server

 To execute:

-(Same as previous)
+1. (Same as previous)

-Open on terminal and write:
+2. To run on terminal write:

 `$ ./echo_server.sh {$anyMessage} # message you want to echo`